HarvestMondello/automate-stock-market-financial-analysis-and-investment-strategy/README.md

 ### License

 You're welcome to use this project for **personal** or **educational** purposes!
 Feel free to explore, adapt, and learn from the code and visuals.
 Just note that **commercial use isn’t permitted** without permission.
-See [LICENSE.md](./LICENSE.md) for full details and contact info.
+See [LICENSE.md](https://github.com/HarvestMondello/automate-stock-market-financial-analysis-and-investment-strategy/blob/main/LICENSE.MD) for full details and contact info.) for full details and contact info.